Tackling harmful trends

 Extreme features in dogs and cats have become increasingly popular.
-But behind the 'cute' or ‘powerful’ appearances that someone might want, these animals often suffer welfare issues and health problems that affect their quality of life.
+But behind the 'cute' or ‘powerful’ appearance that someone might want, these animals often suffer welfare issues and health problems that affect their quality of life.

 What’s the issue?